Love You and Everybody

 - A variation occurs in Fushigi Yuugi; When Nuriko confesses to Tamahome that he loves Miaka, he goes on to say, "For that matter, I love you too.
 I love Hotohori, Tasuki - all of them.
 I think that's what makes me a Suzaku warrior, and I'm proud of that."
 The whole speech is so vague that fans still dispute whether Nuriko was IN love with Miaka, or if he just really loved her as a friend.

 - In Katekyo Hitman Reborn!
-Tsuna is thrilled when his crush Kyoko gives him a charm thinking this mean she likes him but is soon disappointed when he learns that she made some for Gokudera and Yamamoto too.
+Tsuna is thrilled when his crush Kyoko gives him a charm thinking this means she likes him but is soon disappointed when he learns that she made some for Gokudera and Yamamoto too.

 - Done rather confusingly in the Little Busters! anime.
-In the original visual novel, there's a scene where Riki mentally admits to kinda sorta having a crush on Kyousuke but outwardly denies it, only to have Kyousuke say that Riki is his number one right now, causing Riki to blush, wondering whether he means what it sounds like.
+In the original visual novel, there's a scene where Riki mentally admits to having a crush on Kyousuke but outwardly denies it, only to have Kyousuke say that Riki is his number one right now, causing Riki to blush, wondering whether he means what it sounds like.
 In the anime, after Kyousuke says that, Riki rushes to say that he doesn't like him (using the same words as when denying it in the VN), causing Kyousuke to get very depressed and leave.
-Riki follows him dramatically, saying that he does love him...just like he loves all the Little Busters.
+Riki follows him dramatically, saying that he does love him... just like he loves all the Little Busters.
 For some reason, Kyousuke seems pleased by this, and the scene ends with them chanting about how awesome the Little Busters group is.
 And so their relationship once again returns to the ambiguous...

 - Yukari's use of "suki" on Yui in episode 5 of Yuyushiki makes it sounds like a homoerotic Love Confession.

 - In the movie Love Actually, 10-year-old (roughly) Sam has a giant crush on a girl in his class, Joanna.
 However, he's convinced she doesn't know who he is.
 When he finds out she's going to sing in the Christmas concert, he learns to play the drums to be part of her band.
-She ends up singing an (awesome) cover of "All I Want for Christmas", and on the line "All I Want for Christmas is you", she turns around (he's behind her) and points to him.
+She ends up singing a cover of "All I Want for Christmas", and on the line "All I Want for Christmas is you", she turns around (he's behind her) and points to him.
 Sam is elated, until she turns back to the audience and picks out random people, singing "And you, and you, and you, and you!"
 Sam is devastated.
 In reality, she was really pointing to him and the rest was just showmanship.

 Architect: It is interesting reading your reactions.
 Your five predecessors were, by design, based on a similar predication: a contingent affirmation that was meant to create a profound attachment to the rest of your species, facilitating the function of the One.
 While the others experienced this in a general way, your experience is far more specific.
 Vis-à-vis: love.